raphaelvallat/yasa/README.rst

 Interactive visualization with Visbrain
 ---------------------------------------

-YASA can also be used in combination with the `Sleep <http://visbrain.org/sleep.html>`_ module of the `Visbrain visualization suite <http://visbrain.org/index.html>`_.
+YASA can also be used in combination with the `Sleep <http://visbrain.org/sleep.html>`_ module of the `Visbrain visualization package <http://visbrain.org/index.html>`_.
 The result of the spindles detection can then easily be displayed and checked in an interactive graphical user interface.
 To do so, load Visbrain using the following python file (make sure to update *'PATH/TO/EEGFILE'*).

 .. code-block:: python